hyperledger-archives/indy-sdk/doc/cred-revocation.md

   lets the holder look up their private factor, which we could map to `a` in the simple equation from the accumulator background section at the top of the doc.
-* The product of the other factors contributing to the accumulator.
+* The product of the _other_ factors contributing to the accumulator (all factors except the private one for this credential).
   This value is like `b * c * d` from the simple equation above, and is called a <font color="blue">witness</font>.